bartbalaz/janus-container/README.md

 ## Process
 The figure below depicts the target image creation process.

 ![Process](doc/process.jpg)

+The process consists in the following steps:
+1. The project is cloned from the Github repository.
+1. The build image creation is triggered by setting some required environment variables and invoking the *container.sh* script.
+The build relies on *Dockerfile.build* and *setup.sh* scripts to install the necessary components in the build image.
+1. Once the build image is created the *container.sh* script triggers the target image build process that relies on *Dockerfile.exec* and *build.sh* scripts, copied into the build image in the previous step, to perform the required build steps.
+1. The created image contains a *start.sh* script that is configured as the entry point.
+This scripts copies the Janus HTML samples and invokes the Janus gateway application.

 ## Installation procedure
 This section provides the default installation procedure.
 The default configuration allows to access the server only through HTTPs using the host's